injection molding

 Plastics are made by polymerization.
 This chemical process creates long chains of repeating molecules made primarily of carbon, oxygen, and hydrogen.
 The physical and chemical properties of the plastic are dictated by the structure of those molecules.
 Process aids, UV stabilizers, and other additives are added to plastics to change their properties.

-Here’s how process aids and UV stabilizers impart specific properties to plastics.
+Here’s how process aids, and UV stabilizers impart specific properties to plastics.

 Process Aids: Uses & Benefits